DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Rinne magic created camouflage by obstructing light.
 Similarly how it was useless against cryptids sense of smell, it was also useless about infrared sensors that could detect through body temperature.
-Even though it was understandable for Kay, but he didn't expect that these sensors are still operational.
+Even though it was understandable for Kai, but he didn't expect that these sensors are still operational.

 _Monitoring equipment was a product of our technology._